amidaware/trmm-docs/docs/code_signing.md

 Enter the API subdomain you will be using for your instance (e.g. `api.example.com`).

 If you already have an existing token and want to switch your sponsorship from github to stripe/paypal, make sure to mention that in the ticket description and include your github username.
+Don't forget to also cancel your github sponsorship after you have successfully setup Paypal/Stripe.

 If you have joined our [Discord](https://discord.gg/upGTkWp) and would like to be added to the sponsors role, include your Discord username as well.